-Northwestern University Knight Lab advances news media innovation through experimentation and adoption by developing technology that helps make information meaningful, promotes quality storytelling on the Internet.
+Northwestern University Knight Lab advances news media innovation and education.
+Developing ideas from experimentation through adoption, the Lab makes technology that aims to help make information meaningful and promotes quality storytelling on the Internet.

 Located just outside Chicago, Northwestern University Knight Lab is a joint initiative of Robert R. McCormick School of Engineering and Applied Science and the Medill School of Journalism, Media, Integrated Marketing Communications.
 The Lab was launched and is sustained by a grant from the John S. and James L. Knight Foundation, with additional support from the Robert R. McCormick Foundation and the National Science Foundation.

 As Northwestern University Knight Lab, we are a team of technologists, journalists, designers and educators working at advancing news media innovation through exploration, experimentation.
 We take ideas from concept to completion, working toward adoption.
 Straddling the sciences and the humanities, we agree that there has never been a more exciting time to be working at the intersection of media and technology.
 Every bit of what it means to be a journalist is being reassessed, redefined.
 As an industry, we are witnessing a rebirth.
 As the Knight Lab, we feel we are participating in a revolution.